2or3 Treasure House collecting winter coats

 Music of Forever, a Christian theater production, is being held at 6 p.m.
 Fridays and Saturdays at Grace AME Chapel on Charles Street in Beaufort.

-According to Hillary Lathan, who puts on the show with her husband, Alan, the show puts Jesus on a personal level that everyone can relate to.
+According to Hillary Lathan, who puts on the show with her husband Alan, the show puts Jesus on a personal level that everyone can relate to.

 “People that may never walk into a church will come to the drama and experience the gospel in a way that is real and fresh to them,” she said.

-The free show includes seven characters and seven pieces of music.
+The show includes seven characters and seven pieces of music.
 The irony of the number is intentional, as seven is a biblically significant number, according to Hillary.

 For more information, visit www.musicofforever.org.
+The performances are free, but donations are accepted.

 Pan-African group seeks volunteers